niieani/hashids.js/README.md

 #### Use in **TypeScript**:

-Import or require based on the environment (see above).
+`import` or `require`, based on the environment (see above).
 If you want to use the CommonJS module syntax (`require`), you'll need to install the Node.js types from the `DefinitelyTyped` repository.

 ```
 npm install @types/node
 ```

-If you want to use the ESM syntax (`import`), you will need to include the following options in your `tsconfig.json`.
+If you want to use the ESM syntax (`import Hashids from 'hashids'`), you will need to include the following options in your `tsconfig.json`.

 ```json
 {